Guest blog

 According to political science, populist leaders are those who criticize the political and economic elites and present themselves as the redeemers, the only “representatives of the people.”
 Populist leaders often attack representative democracy as conceived in political science and try to supplant it with a supposed democracy in which they are the only real representatives.
 Further, populism is a phenomenon from both the right and the left.

 Several problems in electoral democracies have arisen partly from citizens' choice of leaders with authoritarian tendencies.
 In some countries, voters have elected people, who, upon taking office, behave undemocratically.
 Despite this, citizens support them.
 Therefore, the problem lies not only in institutions or elected leaders, but also in citizens’ behavior.
-In my book, I found that in some countries, a loss of faith in democracy had driven citizens to elect a populist president for the first time.
+In my book, I found that in some countries, a loss of faith in democracy drove many citizens to elect a populist president for the first time.

 In your opinion, what are the main challenges in the region that lead citizens to second-guess democracy as the best form of government?

 The decline in support for democracy is a worldwide phenomenon.
 Authoritarian governments, even very authoritarian ones like China or Russia, have questioned democracy, or have tried to redefine what a true democracy is, calling themselves democracies and maintaining that democracy is not what happens in Western Europe, for example.
 This discourse, that authoritarianism can be an option, has unfortunately been gaining traction among politicians with authoritarian tendencies.
-Many Latin Americans, perhaps due to the influence of social media, the lack of democratic culture, and the influence of countries like China in the region, believe that this distortion of the concept of democracy may be acceptable, or that authoritarianism may not be so bad.
+Many Latin Americans, perhaps due to the influence of social media, the weakness of democratic culture, and the influence of countries like China in the region, believe that this distortion of the concept of democracy may be acceptable, or that authoritarianism may not be so bad.
 But reality shows the opposite: authoritarian regimes are harmful in every sense.

 There are also many domestic challenges.
 One is corruption.
-According to the statistical analysis I conducted for my book, one of the main reasons why people vote for populist leaders (and approve of their government performance over the years) is because of the perception that they are not corrupt (or at least are less corrupt).
+According to the statistical analysis I conducted for my book, one of the main reasons why people vote for populist leaders (and approve of their government performance over the years) is because of the perception that they are not corrupt (or are less corrupt).
 This is not true, but populists manage to create a bond with people, who end up believing everything they say.
 Meanwhile, traditional parties and politicians are generally seen as very corrupt.
 Regardless of populism, I have always said that corruption is the cancer of democracy in Latin America; because the rule of law is weak, the corrupt rarely face any consequences.
-Corruption at different levels has become a “modus vivendi” for several politicians, and this affects public opinion, causing congresses and political parties to have low levels of credibility and trust.
+Corruption at different levels has become a “modus vivendi” for several politicians, and this affects public opinion, causing parliaments and political parties to have low levels of credibility and trust.

 Another great challenge is that, after 40 years of democracy, there is still a lot of poverty.
 There are structural causes, but this is also due in part to pervasive inefficiency and ineffectiveness in governmental institutions.
 Governance, that is, good performance, is essential to democracy.
 People evaluate performance in things like public works (whether roads are in good condition), the economy (whether there are jobs and aid programs), and safety.
 And on these issues, the balance in Latin America is negative.

 Populists use the poor performance of democratic governments to their advantage, with communication strategies superior to those of traditional parties.
 In all the countries I analyzed in my book, people who support populist leaders have higher levels of satisfaction with democracy than in other countries.
 There is a very clear linear correlation between approval of the populist president and satisfaction with democracy.
 Their good management of social media helps people feel represented.
-In political science, there is a measure we call external effectiveness.
+In political science, there is a measure we call external efficacy.
 You ask people, “Do you think the government understands people like you?”
 And with populist governments, people tend to say yes, because precisely that is the idea that they convey: “I am the one who can defend you, I am the one who is going to do the things you need, I represent you.” or even, as Hugo Chávez used to say, “I am the people.”

 Finally, another phenomenon that has influenced the erosion of democracy in many countries is polarization.
 Social media and its algorithms make people live within their echo chambers, without exposure to other points of view.
 Rarely do citizens know in depth what other groups say or think, leading to an increase in polarization.
 Polarization is not good for democracy, and populists exploit it for their convenience.